robvandiessen/MonkeyMadness/README.md

 ## Plugins
 **org.apache.cordova.device-motion** This plugin allows the app to read the accelerometer sensor.
 It is used to allow the user to navigate a list of cartoons by tilting the device.
 This could (but completely doens't) create a more natural way of navigating such lists.

-**https://cdn.firebase.com/js/client/2.2.1/firebase.js**Firebase biedt een API aan om data te syncen in realtime.
+**https://cdn.firebase.com/js/client/2.2.1/firebase.js** Firebase biedt een API aan om data te syncen in realtime.
 Wanneer data veranderd wordt deze over de hele app en apparaat geüpdate.

 ## Externe diensten